NjugunaKelvin/NjugunaKelvin/README.md

 ---

-### 🧠 Highlights
+### Highlights

-- 🧱 Software Engineer crafting scalable and secure digital infrastructures.
-- ⚙️ API Engineer with a focus on performance, RESTful architecture, and Django DRF.
-- 📱 Full-Stack Developer building intuitive web and mobile experiences.
-- 🤖 AI/ML Enthusiast creating intelligent systems with real-world impact.
-- 👨‍💻 Open Source Contributor passionate about clean, maintainable code.
-- 💡 Creative builder who turns ideas into fully-functional, real-world applications.
+- Software engineer focused on building systems that are reliable, efficient, and easy to maintain.

+- I care about clean code, thoughtful design, and solving real problems.

+- Comfortable working across the stack; backend, frontend, and everything in between.

+- Curious about AI and how it can be applied to useful, everyday tools.

+- Open to collaboration, feedback, and learning better ways to build.

 ---

-### 🛠️ Tech Stack
+###  Tech Stack

 <p align="center">
   <img src="https://techstack-generator.vercel.app/python-icon.svg" width="60" alt="Python" />